vimeo/vimeo-networking-java/README.md

 **Note** Android WebViews are not officially supported by our embeddable player.

 #### Native playback
+The basic requirements for native playback are:

+1. User must be logged in.
+2. User must be the owner of the video.
+3. User must be PRO or higher (or the app must have the "can access owner's video files" capability).
+4. Token must have the ```video_files``` scope.
+5. User must be the owner of the API app making the request.

-If you are a Vimeo PRO member, you will get access to your own videos' links; during [initialization](#initialization) of this library, you must provide the ```video_files``` scope.
-With these, you can choose to stream the videos in any manner you wish.
+If you satisfy all of the requirements, you can choose to stream the videos in any manner you wish.
 You can get access to Dash, HLS, and progressive streaming video files through a video's ```play``` representation.
 ```java
 Video video = ...; // obtain a video you own as described above
 Play play = video.getPlay();